What is vaping?

 Cancer-causing chemicals

-Flavorings such as diacetyl, a chemical linked to a serious lung disease
+Diacetyl, a type of chemical flavoring linked to serious lung disease

 -